Sarah MacDonald's

 About Sarah

-Today she works primarily outdoors around the landscapes of West Penwith, painting from her van and responding directly to the land that inspires her work.
+Today, she works primarily outdoors in West Penwith, often painting from her van and responding directly to the land.

-Her field sessions are a natural extension of this practice, relaxed one-to-one experiences where people can explore painting freely, without pressure or expectation.
-Sarah’s approach is grounded, supportive and shaped by many years of working with people and materials in creative environments.
+These field sessions are a natural extension of that way of working, offering a relaxed, one-to-one space where people can explore painting freely, without pressure or expectation.

 Booking Enquiry